 PI North America is dedicated to showing industry the beneficial results of using fieldbuses and Industrial Ethernet in general and PROFIBUS and PROFINET in particular, while assisting device manufacturers throughout North America in the development and marketing of PROFIBUS and PROFINET products.

 Over 1,500 companies organized into 27 Regional PI Associations develop and supply fieldbus and Industrial Ethernet solutions for cost efficient and highly reliable automation.

 RadTech is the nonprofit association for the advancement of ultraviolet and electron beam (UV & EB) technology.
 RadTech serves as an industry forum, addressing the educational needs of the users and suppliers of UV and EB equipment and materials.

 The Special Interest Group on Design Automation (SIGDA) is committed to advancing the skills and knowledge of electronic design automation professionals and students throughout the world.
-SIGDA does so in a variety of ways: sponsoring and organizing international workshops, symposia and conferences; leading the way in capturing archival electronic design automation publications; providing travel grants to sponsored workshops, symposia and conferences; pioneering the maintenance and distribution of electronic design automation benchmarks; hosting university and government researchers for software demonstrations at the University Research Demonstration at DAC; publishing the SIGDA Newsletter; maintaining a World Wide Web access site on Internet; creating the webinar series SIGDA LIVE, and initiating the new ACM Transactions on Design Automation of Electronic Systems.
+SIGDA does so in a variety of ways: sponsoring and organizing international workshops, symposia and conferences; leading the way in capturing archival electronic design automation publications; providing travel grants to sponsored workshops, symposia and conferences; pioneering the maintenance and distribution of electronic design automation benchmarks; hosting university and government researchers for software demonstrations; and producing newsletters, webinars and other educational materials.

 The associations above are resources to manufacturers and clients in industrial automation.
-If you would like to be listed, please contact Daniel Krupa at email@example.com.
+If you would like to be listed, contact CSIA at email@example.com.